Counseling Degrees & Licenses in Alaska

 |

 Child therapists (licensed counselors) in Alaska are required to renew their licenses biennially.
-In order to renew they must:
+To renew they must:

 |